rwmjones/rhrq-riscv-extensions/article.md

 and [how RISC-V fosters open innovation in hardware](https://research.redhat.com/blog/article/fostering-open-innovation-in-hardware/).

-One unique aspect of RISC-V are **ISA extensions** — as the name suggests these add extra instructions to the ISA, for implementing features like vector operations or accelerated encryption.
+One unique aspect of RISC-V is that it is designed from the ground up for **ISA extensions** — as the name suggests these add extra instructions to the ISA, for implementing features like vector operations or accelerated encryption.

 In this article we'll look at how extensions work at the lowest levels, how they are ratified and eventually standardized through